-Beltane is a Gaelic mayday festival.
-Celebrating the height of spring and the first stirrings of summer.
-Know as a fire festival, Beltane began on the evening before the 1st of May.
-When all household fires were doused and special fires were lit.
-Whose flames and smoke was believed to hold protective powers.
+Beltane is a Gaelic mayday festival, celebrating the height of spring and the first stirrings of summer.
+Know as a fire festival, beltane began on the evening before the 1st of May.
+When all household fires were doused, and beltane fires were lit.
+The flames and smoke from these fires were believed to hold protective powers.
 People and animals would jump over or walk around these fires.
 To encourage the fertility of the land and cattle and to achieve protection from disease.
-At the end of the festivities, household fires were relit using some of the Beltane fire.
+At the end of the festivities, household fires were relit using some of the beltane fire.

 Feasting & flowers

 These gatherings would include feasting and drinking.
 Food and drink would also be offered to the fairies and elves known as the aos sí.
 They were believed to be more active during beltane and in need of appeasement.
 Yellow may flowers were used to decorate openings to homes and cattle sheds, as well as people and cattle.
 In certain areas, thorn bushes were also decorated with flowers and ribbons.
 These were usually hawthorn or rowan and known as the may bush or wishing tree once decorated.

 Holy wells & morning dew

 Holy wells were also visited at beltane.
 People would pray and leave offerings, such as coins or cloth known as clooties.
 On Mayday, the first drawn water from the well was seen as powerful.
 The morning dew was also collected on this day.
 Either in jars left out overnight or straight from nature itself.
 It was believed that anyone washing in this dew increased their sexuality and attractiveness, as well as minimizing facial blemishes and skin conditions.
 This is a tradition that can still be done today, put a jar out overnight to collect the dew the next morning.